 Medical Student Education

-Radiology education is an integral part of mission of the radiology department at Columbia University Medical Center.
-Faculty and residents work closely with exceptional students from the College of Physicians and Surgeons who rotate through our department.
+Radiology education is an integral part of mission of the radiology department at Columbia University Irving Medical Center.
+Faculty and residents work closely with exceptional students from the Vagelos College of Physicians and Surgeons who rotate through our department.
 The radiology electives are among the most popular at the medical school.

-We are proud to have the opportunity to collaborate with RADAID to provide medical students with one of the first global health radiology electives in the country.
+We are proud to have the opportunity to collaborate with RAD-AID to provide medical students with one of the first global health radiology electives in the country.

 Diagnostic Radiology Elective: Diagnostic Radiology

 By the end of the course medical students will be comfortable describing basic findings in the subspecialties of neuroradiology, pediatric radiology, abdominal radiology, musculoskeletal radiology, and cardiothoracic radiology.
 Medical students will be able to recognize emergent life threatening clinical scenarios using radiographs, CT, and MRI imaging and to understand a radiologic report in a comprehensive manner.
-A major objective of this course is to familiarize the students with the American College of Radiology Appropriateness criteria to improve proper utilization of imaging services.
+A major objective of this course is to familiarize the students with the American College of Radiology appropriateness criteria to improve proper utilization of imaging services.
 The course curriculum includes didactic and case based lectures in addition to teaching by the workstation.

-- Dr. Pallavi Utukuri
+- Pallavi Utukuri, MD

 Radiology and Anatomy: in collaboration with the Gross Anatomy course

 By the end of the course, medical students will be comfortable describing basic findings in the subspecialties of neuroradiology, pediatric radiology, abdominal radiology, musculoskeletal radiology, and cardiothorcacic radiology.
 Medical students will be able to recognize emergent life threatening clinical scenarios using radiographs, CT, and MRI imaging and to understand a radiologic report in a comprehensive manner.
-A major objective is to familiarize the students with the American College of Radiology Appropriateness criteria to improve proper utilization of imaging services.
+A major objective is to familiarize the students with the American College of Radiology appropriateness criteria to improve proper utilization of imaging services.
 The course curriculum includes didactic and case based lectures in addition to teaching by the workstation.

-In addition, students gain an appreciation for correlating x-rays and cross sectional imaging with their counterparts in gross anatomy.
+In addition, students gain an appreciation for correlating X-rays and cross-sectional imaging with their counterparts in gross anatomy.

-- Dr. Pallavi Utukuri
+- Pallavi Utukuri, MD

-- Dr. Paulette Bernd
+- Paulette Bernd, MD

 The purpose of this course is to develop the student's understanding of the role of radionuclide imaging in modern clinical practice.
 The student will participate in various diagnostic and therapeutic activities with primary emphasis on static and dynamic scintillation imaging, including PET/CT, in order to gain awareness of the indications, advantages, and limitations of these diagnostic methods and the principles of their interpretation.
-Students attend the Nuclear Radiology teaching conference each morning, as well as the regular sessions in general nuclear medicine, PET imaging, and nuclear cardiology.
+Students attend the nuclear radiology teaching conference each morning, as well as the regular sessions in general nuclear medicine, PET imaging, and nuclear cardiology.
 Students become familiar with the principles of emission tomographic imaging and uses of computers in several types of medical imaging.
-Students are also introduced to the principles of magnetic resonance imaging and may attend selected MRI reading and teaching sessions.
-Attendance at the daily diagnostic radiology didactic 7:30 am and case review 12:30 pm sessions also is encouraged
+Students are also introduced to the principles of magnetic resonance imaging (MRI) and may attend selected MRI reading and teaching sessions.
+Attendance at the daily diagnostic radiology didactic 7:30 am and case review 12:30 pm sessions also is encouraged.

 4 week preceptorship

-Interventional Neuroradiology is a developing field that allows treatment of cerebrovascular diseases; head, neck, and spinal tumors; and craniofacial malformations with image-guided techniques.
+Interventional neuroradiology is a developing field that allows treatment of cerebrovascular diseases; head, neck, and spinal tumors; and craniofacial malformations with image-guided techniques.
 The neurointerventional preceptorship offers the student an opportunity to learn about patient care, decision-making, and treatment of complex cerebral vascular diseases, such as acute ischemic and hemorrhagic stroke, unruptured cerebral aneurysms, arteriovenous malformations, dural arteriovenous fistulas, symptomatic atherosclerotic stenosis, and other causes of inflammatory cerebral vasculopathy.
 The student will learn about clinical and radiographic diagnosis, neurovascular anatomy, physiology, and pathophysiology, as well as advantages and disadvantages of various therapeutic options.
 Attendance at weekly conferences is encouraged.
 By special agreement, a combined rotation with diagnostic neuroradiology or vascular interventional radiology may be arranged.
 Scholarly projects may be arranged as time permits.

-- Dr. Philip M. Meyers
+- Philip M. Meyers, MD

-- Dr. Sean D. Lavine
+- Sean D. Lavine, MD

-- Dr. Grace K. Mandigo
+- Grace K. Mandigo, MD

 Vascular and Interventional Radiology